 3. Pinpoint – For pinpointing the glue application, use a tip of a needle or a small paintbrush.

 4. Mix Components If required – Two-part epoxies or adhesives are tough, but better to make some preparation.
-First, read the product’s user manual for knowing the blend ratios.
+First, read the product’s user manual to know the blend ratios.
 Then, mix as directed to activate the adhesives.

 5. Clamp for a hardened seal – Sealing pieces firmly is essential.
 Use a clamp or tape to hold parts strongly together while the glue solidifies.
 Curing times can be anything from a few minutes to up to 24 hours.
 So check your product instructions.